theRTB/ForzaShiftTone/README.md

 ## Implementation
 The Tone Offset is dynamic.
 The program keeps track of the time between a shift tone and an initiated shift, and modifies the running Tone Offset if the tone is early or late.
 There are three triggers:
-- Shift RPM: The RPM value in which power in the next gear becomes equal or higher to the power in the current gear.
+- Shift RPM: The RPM value at which power in the current becomes lower than the power in the next gear: the ideal time to upshift.
 If the application predicts shift RPM is reached in the defined tone offset time, trigger a beep
 - Percentage of revlimit: Uses the tone offset distance as predicted distance to current RPM hitting the listed percentage of rev limit
   - Example: A rev limit of 7850 and a value of 99.6% triggers a beep if it predicts 7818.6 rpm will be reached in 283 milliseconds
 - Time distance to revlimit: uses the tone offset value plus the revlimit ms value as predicted distance to current RPM hitting the defined revlimit.
 Defaults to 83 milliseconds, which leads to a prediction distance of 367ms.